 You may be entitled to compensation if you recently suffered injuries because of a dangerous condition on another person’s property in Dundalk, Maryland.
 The owner or manager of the premises could be liable for costs related to your medical care and loss of income, as well as the pain and suffering you’ve experienced.
-Call William G. Kolodner Personal Injury Lawyers and discover how our Dundalk premises liability attorneys can help you fight to maximize your financial recovery.
+Call WGK Personal Injury Lawyers and discover how our Dundalk premises liability attorneys can help you fight to maximize your financial recovery.

 Since 1977, our law firm has helped accident victims in Dundalk and across Baltimore County stand up to negligent property owners and insurance companies.
 Our award-winning trial attorneys, who have more than 80 years of combined experience, have successfully recovered tens of millions of dollars in settlements and jury awards.